uwetom/media-production-worksheets/week_02-3D_people/README.md

 - Seat the model in a comfortable position with access all around them for scanning.
 - Try to not blink when you are taking photos of the front of their face.

+- Take Lots of photos, the app lets you take 250, you should aim to take at least 150.
+The more the better.

 > [!NOTE]Think about the facial expression, you could make multiple scans with different expressions.

 After you have scanned, wait for initial processing then crop the image before the final cloud processing